Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02g_FollowOnBookings.md

 Validity end date.

 - *Contra account*
-Contra account number where the follow-on booking is to be registered.
+Contra account number where the follow-on posting is to be registered.

 - *Account*
-Account number where the follow-on booking is to be registered.
+Account number where the follow-on posting is to be registered.

 - *Factor*
-Factor applied to the initial booking amount.
+Factor applied to the initial posting amount.

 - *Description*
-Follow-on booking description.
+Follow-on posting description.

-The entry fields allow to create, edit and delete follow-on bookings.
+The entry fields allow to create, edit and delete follow-on postings.

 - *Number*
-Enter a follow-on booking number or leave he field empty.
-The follow-on booking numbers must be sequential and are added by the system automatically.
+Enter a follow-on posting number or leave he field empty.
+The follow-on posting numbers must be sequential and are added by the system automatically.

 - *Description*
-Enter a description for the follow-on booking.
+Enter a description for the follow-on posting.

 - *Account*
-Enter the account number to trigger the automatic follow-on booking function.
+Enter the account number to trigger the automatic follow-on posting function.
 If the account number is not known, use the account number search function, see [Search for an account](../Operation/14_SearchAccounting.md#search-for-an-account).

 - *Valid from - to*
-Enter the validity start and end date for the follow-on booking.
+Enter the validity start and end date for the follow-on posting.

 - *Contra account*
-Enter the contra account number to register the follow-on booking.
+Enter the contra account number to register the follow-on posting.
 If the account number is not known, use the account number search function, see [Search for an account](../Operation/14_SearchAccounting.md#search-for-an-account).

 - *Account*
-Enter the contra account number to register the follow-on booking.
+Enter the contra account number to register the follow-on posting.
 If the account number is not known, use the account number search function, see [Search for an account](../Operation/14_SearchAccounting.md#search-for-an-account).

 - *Factor*  - *calc.*
-Enter a factor value to be applied to the initial booking amount and click the drop-down list to select the appropriate calculating method.
+Enter a factor value to be applied to the initial posting amount and click the drop-down list to select the appropriate calculating method.
 The following options are available:

   - **% percentage of turnover**
   - *** turnover times factor**